joelngwt/joelngwt.github.io/resume.md

 - Built over 10 new frontend features for the web application using React (frontend) and Ruby on Rails (backend).
 - Added over 100 backend tests using RSpec.
-- Maintained and developed iOS and Android applications using React Native.
+- Maintained and developed iOS and Android applications using React Native (Expo).
 - Set up Amazon Web Service’s Lambda for integration between the customer’s and VersaFleet’s server.
-- Managed juniors and interns by guiding them through their work, as well as reviewing their pull requests.
+- Managed and guided juniors through their work, as well as reviewing their pull requests.

 **National University of Singapore, Research Assistant**<br />
 *Sep 2016 – Sep 2017*